Usman0111/Code-Mate/README.md

 ### Inspiration

 The process of trying to help my peers debug their coding assignments remotely (through Groupme) is slow and inefficient.
-This web app is intended to improve that proces.
+This web app is intended to improve that process.

-#### This app is still in development process
+#### This app is still under development